LAST REVIEWED Dec 18 2020 10 MIN READ

 Getting started with investing can seem daunting at first, but it doesn’t have to be.
-This guide will help make it easy for you to get oriented to the world of investing.
+This guide can help make it easy to familiarize yourself with investing.
 Because your 401(k) is a tool to help you save for retirement, this guide is written to help you think about long-term investments.
+We've also defined key terms below, for your convenience.

 What is investing?